Optimal Pricing with a Single Point: Problem formulation and approach overview

-\paragraph{Focal classes of distributions.} We show in \Cref{prop:generalclass} (in Appendix \ref{apx:generalclass}) that it is impossible to design any randomized mechanism with a positive competitive ratio when competing against $\Gb(w, I)$ for any non-empty $I$.
-In turn, we focus on widely studied subclasses of $\Gb(w, I)$ in the pricing context.
+\paragraph{Focal classes of distributions.} Recall the definition of the set of general distributions consistent with the data, $\Gb (w, I)$, given in Equation \eqref{eq:GwI}. \Cref{prop:generalclass} below formalizes that it is impossible to design any randomized mechanism with a positive competitive ratio when competing against $\Gb(w, I)$ for any non-empty interval $I$. \begin{proposition}[maximin ratio against general distributions] For any mechanism $\Psi \mbox{ in }\MechSet$, and non-empty interval $I$ in $[0,1]$, we have

+\end{proposition} In the rest of the paper, we focus on widely studied subclasses of $\Gb(w, I)$ in the pricing context.
 In particular, we focus on two broad subclasses.
 The first sublcass we analyze is the class of monotone hazard rate (mhr) distributions, i.e., distributions that admit a density, except potentially at the maximum of their support, and that have a non-decreasing hazard rate.
 As mentioned in the introduction, this class contains a wide variety of distributions and typical models fitted in the literature belong to subclasses of mhr distributions.
 See, e.g., \cite{bagnoli2005log}.

 A second notable class of distributions that generalizes mhr distributions is the class of \textit{regular} distributions; these admit a density, except potentially at the maximum of their support, and have a non-decreasing virtual value $v - \bF(v)/f(v)$.
 This class of distributions contains all mhr distributions but also a host of additional distributions; see, e.g., \cite{ewerhart2013regular} for a summary of widely used regular distributions.
 In particular, the class of regular distributions allows for heavier tails than mhr distributions.
 This class is central to the pricing and mechanism design literatures and can be alternatively described as the class of distributions which induce a concave revenue function in the quantity space.